drojaazu/chrgfx/README.md

     make
     sudo make install

-# chr2png / png2chr Utilities
+# Utilities
+There are three support utilities included: `chr2png`, `png2chr`, and `palview`.

+## chr2png

+This will convert encoded tile and/or palette data to a PNG image.

+## png2chr

-There are two support utilities included: `chr2png` and `png2chr`.
-The former will convert encoded tile and/or palette data to a PNG image, while the latter will take a sufficiently compatible PNG and output encoded tile/palette data.
+This will take a sufficiently compatible PNG and output encoded tile/palette data.

+Compatible in this case means a PNG in indexed color mode with a 256 color palette.

+## palview

+This will take a color palette and generate an image of color swatches corresponding to the palette.

-## Graphics Definitions
+## Graphics Definitions (gfxdefs)

 The conversion routines rely on graphics definitions (gfxdef), which describe the format of the data for encoding and decoding.
 There are three kinds of definitions: tile (chrdef), palette (paldef) and color (coldef).

 Graphics definitions can be mixed and modified at run time.
 With this system, chrgfx is extensible and can support practically any tile-based hardware.

+Graphics definitions can come from three possible sources.

+### Internal Definitions

+The chrgfx library has a number of common, generic definitions included.
+Please see the [builtin_defs.hpp source file](src/chrgfx/builtin_defs.hpp) for a list.

+### gfxdefs File

+External graphics definitions are stored in the `gfxdefs` file.
+The project comes with a number of definitions for many common hardware systems already created in this file.

+Please [see the readme in the gfxdef directory](share/gfxdef/README.md) and [the gfxdefs file itself](share/gfxdef/gfxdefs) for more details on the format.

+### CLI Definitions

+Graphics definitions can also be defined on the command line.
+This is useful for testing or dealing with dynamic formats (for example, perhaps tile sizes are not consistent across multiple files).

+Definitions specified on the command line override definitions loaded from internal/external sources in a piecemeal fashion.
+For example, you may load the `col_bgr_222_packed` coldef and then specify `--col-big-endian` on the command line to change the endianness aspect only.

-## Hardware Profiles
+### Hardware Profiles

-For convenience, there are profiles, which are groupings of a single chrdef, paldef and coldef to represent the graphics subsystem of a certain piece of hardware.
-In this way, we reduce redundancies for hardware that may share one type of definition, but not others.
+For convenience, there are also profiles, which are groupings of a single chrdef, paldef and coldef to represent the graphics subsystem of a certain piece of hardware.
+In this way, it is simple for the user to specify which decoders/encoders to use for certain hardware.
+Moreover, we reduce redundancies for hardware that may share one type of definition, but not others.

 For example, the Sega Master System and Game Gear have the same tile format, but the palette and color encodings are different.
 We can make a different profile for each system, with both using the same tile encoding but seperate palette and color encodings.
 Another example is the original Gameboy and the later Gameboy Pocket.
 They are exactly the same in hardware, but the original has a more green tint while the Pocket is more gray.
 We can create profiles for both, with the same tile and palette formats, but with a different color list to simulate their different perceived colors.

-## gfxdefs File

-Graphics definitions are stored in a `gfxdefs` file.
-The project comes with a number of definitions for many common hardware systems already created in a gfxdefs file.

-Please [see the readme in the gfxdef directory](share/gfxdef/README.md) and [the actual definitions file](share/gfxdef/gfxdefs) for more details.

-## CLI Definitions

-Graphics definitions can also be defined on the command line.
-This is useful for testing or dealing with dynamic formats (for example, perhaps tile sizes are not consistent across multiple files).

-## Definition Order
+The entries within the profile can be override by specifying a chrdef, paldef or coldef ID seperately on the command line.

+### gfxdef Loading Order

-Because definitions can be sourced/created from multiple places, there is an ordering for loading/processing to determine what definition is finally used.
+Because definitions can be loaded from multiple sources, there is an ordering for processing to determine what definition is finally used.
+For any chrdef, paldef, or coldef specified by its ID:

-1. gfxdefs file is loaded first
-2. If a hardware profile is specified, the definitions listed within are referenced
+1. If a hardware profile is specified, the external gfxdefs file is checked first to get the target chrdef/paldef/coldef from its list.
-3. If a tile, color or palette definition id is specified on the command line, that definition overrides the one listedin the profile
+2. The internal list is checked for the target gfxdef.
+3. If not present in the internal list, the gfxdef file is checked for the target gfxdef.
+If a chrdef/paldef/coldef ID was specified and was not found at this point, an error occurs.
 4. If a tile or color definition option is specified on the command line, that modifes the definition

+NOTE: If a chrdef/paldef/coldef or profile ID was NOT specified, steps 1 to 3 are skipped and it is assumed all required gfxdefs are fully defined on the command line.

-##  - Shared Concepts and Usage
+## Usage

+### Shared Options

-The following options are available in both chr2png and png2chr.
+The following options are available for all three utilitiese (`chr2png`, `png2chr`, `palview`)

 `--gfx-def <filepath>`, `-G <filepath>`